 You start by stewing bone-in chicken breasts in plenty of broth.
 Cooking the chicken on the bone makes for a juicier result, plus the bone imparts flavor to the soup.
 I used the last of the Thanksgiving turkey stock in my freezer, making the soup both extra tasty, and a little bit sentimental.

 The beauty of this soup is truly making it your own.
-All the seasoning comes at the tail end using whatever combination of lime juice, cilantro and jalapeno pepper suits your fancy.
+All the seasoning comes at the tail end using whatever combination of lime juice, cilantro and jalapeño pepper suits you.
 I like to top each bowl with tortilla strips that I crisp in the oven, along with crumbled cotija, a salty Mexican cheese.
 Naturally, you can use crushed, store-bought tortilla chips as a short cut, and top the soup with shredded Cheddar or diced avocado if you can’t get your hands on cotija.
 Get the kids in on the action by having them assemble their own bowls at the table.

 You needn’t wait to get the flu to make this soup.
 In fact, it’s a much happier experience without it.
 I fed it to my robust brood tonight and it was a winner.
 It also happens to do fabulously inside a thermos, with little containers of crispy tortillas and cheese on the side, to be added at the lunch table.

 If you have a friend who is sick, make this for them.
 Love in a bowl is meant for sharing.